 We have fond memories of eating Pastéis de Nata in Lisbon (Experience #12) during our honeymoon, road tripping to Lockhart to eat Texas BBQ (Experience #4), enjoying Donuts at three different shops in Portland (Experience #52) and devouring Tagliatelle al Ragu in Bologna (Experience #34) over three separate visits so far.

-Eating Gelato in Italy (Experience #24) is always at the top of our list of things to do when we visit Europe’s boot, not just one year but every year.
+Eating Gelato in Italy (Experience #24) is always at the top of our list of things to do when we visit cities like Bologna and Venice in Europe’s boot, not just one year but every year.
 After visiting NOLA on three separate food trips together, we can confidently say that we adore all of the food in New Orleans including Beignets (Experience #45), Po Boys (Experience #89) and Muffulettas (Experience #114).

 When it comes to iconic foods, we’ll never tire of Margherita Pizza in Naples (Experience #9), Souvlaki in Greece (Experience #21) and Dim Sum in Hong Kong (Experience #10).
 And how could we forget cheesesteaks in our home city of Philadelphia (Experience #365)?
 That would just be wrong.

 We could go on and on with 120+ more memories but you get the gist.

 Reading Lonely Planet’s Ultimate Eatlist makes us excited for future food travel experiences.